MaheshManoharan/Flutter-Ecommerce_App_Provider_Cart/README.md

 # Ecommerce App - Rest Api + Heart Icon Animation + Add To Cart + Full Cart features.

 A new Flutter project - Ecommerce app done for interview task.
+This app helps to show product items in well structured and nice UI design.
+App is build upon REST api with Provider package.
+User can add products to cart and also calculate price.
+Love animation included for picking favorite.

 ## screenshots!